fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 # Composing Projects Using Docker-Compose

 In the previous section, you've learned about managing a multi-container project and the difficulties of it.
-Instead of writing so many commands, there is an easier to manage multi-container projects, a tool called [Docker Compose](https://docs.docker.com/compose/).
+Instead of writing so many commands, there is an easier way to manage multi-container projects, a tool called [Docker Compose](https://docs.docker.com/compose/).

 According to the Docker [documentation](https://docs.docker.com/compose/) - "Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration."